 Learn how to draw a great looking Easy Mother's Day Card with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful Easy Mother's Day Card drawing.

 Would you like to learn how to draw an easy Mother's Day card?
 This easy, step-by-step cardmaking tutorial is here to help.

 In the United States, Mother's Day is celebrated on a Sunday in early May.
 In other parts of the world, Mother's Day may be observed on a different date.

 Scroll down for a downloadable PDF of this tutorial.

 In America, Mother's Day became an official holiday in 1914.
 According to the History Channel, it can be "traced back to the ancient Greeks and Romans, who held festivals in honor of the mother goddesses Rhea and Cybele."